Last updated: 21 February 2025

 2019

-In July, authorities filed murder charges against three migrant workers for the death of their colleague, who they confessed to killing due to “unwanted advances and forced attempts to have sex”.
+In July, authorities filed murder charges against three male Bangladesh migrant workers for the death of their colleague, a Bangladeshi man named Luthufaru, who they confessed to killing due to “unwanted advances and forced attempts to have sex”.

 2014

-In June, a group of men were reportedly attacked for being “gay atheists”.
-The attackers were recorded as saying: “You homosexual atheists are destroying our country – we will not stand back and watch you do it.
+In June, a group of eight men reportedly attacked a government employee for being “gay atheists”.
+The attackers were recorded as saying: “You homosexual atheists are destroying our country – we will not stand back and watch you do it.”

 References